 Every professional services marketeer knows how important it is to work with the professionals in the firm.
 Getting buy in is crucial and with some this comes easily.
 However, every professional services firm has one.
 One partner who doesn’t respond to emails, or who is the last to meet marketing deadlines.
 A partner who doesn’t want to engage in marketing.

 There are numerous reasons why someone might be challenging to work with.
-One of the most common reasons is because people are busy.
+One of the most common reasons is that people are busy.
 Partners are juggling a busy workload, with multiple deadlines, alongside managing teams and clients.
-Throw into the mix a discipline that they haven't studied and didn't sign up for and you can start to see why marketing emails get left in the "to do pile".
+Throw into the mix a discipline that they haven't studied and didn't sign up for and you can start to see why marketing emails get left in the "to-do pile".

 Here we share some top marketing tips for professional services:

 Is there a time in the day that works best for them?
 Do they prefer emails rather than meetings?
 If you can establish early on – ideally by asking them directly, but perhaps finding out from those they work with - how and when they like to communicate, you can catch them when they are at their most receptive.

 Do you need their assistance with a pitch?
 Do you want them to speak at an event?
 What do you need and when do you want it?
 If you are writing emails, bold the key points, use bullet points, and summarise.